 Employment Outlook and Salary Information

-While the U.S. Bureau of Labor Statistics doesn't provide job outlook information on renewable energy careers, O*Net Online listed that energy engineers were projected to see a median annual wage of $92,030 in May 2012.
-Additionally, energy auditors or consultants were projected to see median wages of $65,120 in 2012.
+While the U.S. Bureau of Labor Statistics doesn't provide job outlook information on renewable energy careers, O*Net Online reported that energy engineers earned median annual wage of $95,900 in 2015.
+Energy auditors earned a median annual wage of $68,170 in 2015.

 Continuing Education and Certification Information

-As a way to highlight their expertise in the field of renewable energy, graduates may consider becoming certified.
+As a way to highlight their expertise in the field of renewable energy, graduates may consider earning professional certification.
 The North American Board of Certified Energy Practitioners offers various levels of certification to professionals in the renewable energies industry.
 Certifications are available for solar thermal installers, small wind installers and PV installers.
-Individuals must typically demonstrate their professional experience and pass an examination before they are eligible to gain certification.
+Individuals must have professional experience and pass an examination before they can be certified.